mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 With the community version of *MongoDB*, you also have the option of configuring *X.509 security*.
 This form of security uses an *X.509 certificate for authentication*.
 This is a more secure, albeit more complex, *authentication* mechanism that is also available to you.

 *MongoDB Enterprise* includes two additional authentication mechanisms designed for *enterprise environments*.
 The first is the *Lightweight Directory Access Protocol*, or *LDAP* for short.
-If you haven't heard of *LDAP*, you might have heard of *Microsoft Active Directory*, which is built on the *LDAP protocol*. *MongoDB* you can use an Active Directory or other *LDAP* service as the authority on *authentication or authorization* of users.
+If you haven't heard of *LDAP*, you might have heard of *Microsoft Active Directory*, which is built on the *LDAP protocol*.
+> *MongoDB* can use an *Active Directory* or other *LDAP* service as the authority on *authentication or authorization* of users.

-Finally, we have Kerberos authentication.
-The bright folks at the Massachusetts Institute of Technology designed Kerberos as a powerful authentication mechanism.
-Since this is a basic security course, we're sticking to SCRAM.
+Finally, we have *Kerberos authentication*.
+The bright folks at the *Massachusetts Institute of Technology* designed *Kerberos* as a powerful *authentication mechanism*.
+Since this is a basic security course, we're sticking to *SCRAM*.

 Now, we're not quite done with authentication yet.
 We've only talked about client authentication.
 MongoDB also supports intra cluster authentication, the mechanism by which nodes in a cluster authenticate to each other.
 Think of this like a secret handshake.
 If you don't know the handshake, you can't join the cluster.
 We'll talk more about intra cluster auth in a later lesson.
 For now, just remember that MongoDB provides both cluster and client authentication for complete security.